 An example would be a spouse that makes their profession their idol.
 They work very hard but neglect their family.
 That person’s selfish and hedonistic thinking goes something like this – If I pour hard work into my relationships with my spouse and children am I really going to reap any personal pleasure from it?

 They think if they instead pour themselves into their career it may give them wealth, status, along with the praise of others.
-They are not going to get THAT from their persistence in building a family.
-Many people may simply think good kids or a solid marriage was just luck and they may not receive any credit/praise for either.
+They are not going to get that from their persistence in building a family.
+Many people may simply think good kids or a solid marriage was just luck and you may not receive any credit/praise for either.
 Are you beginning to see my point?

 We make idols of what we think will yield us the most pleasure.
 But of course, we not only displease God when we do so, we hurt and shortchange others.
-We only have so much time and attention and idols always consume so much of both, whether it is overprotected and indulged children or a job that has consumed our life.
+We only have so much time and attention and idols always consume so much of both.

 No one can compete with an idol.
 A husband cannot compete with children who are idolized by their mother just as a wife cannot compete with a husband’s job that has become his life.